michelin/ns4kafka/CONTRIBUTING.md

 1. Fork the repository to your own Github account
 2. Clone the project to your machine
-3. Create a branch locally with a succinct but descriptive name
+3. Create a branch locally from **master** with a succinct but descriptive name
 4. Commit changes to the branch
 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
-7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.
+7. Open a PR in our repository targeting **master** and follow the PR template so that we can efficiently review the changes.